akestoridis/mcdm/README.md

 [('C', 0.5864039798997854), ('A', 0.5363555775174913), ('B', 0.42272592958624855), ('D', 0.41815995516110754)]
 ```

-Furthermore, you can use the mTOPSIS scoring method, with the EM weighting method, and the Linear3 normalization method with named alternatives as follows:
+Furthermore, you can use the mTOPSIS scoring method, the EM weighting method, and the Linear3 normalization method with named alternatives as follows:
 ```
 >>> x_matrix = [
 ...
 [4,  5, 10],